Dead End (1937 film): Production

 Goldwyn wanted George Raft to play the gangster, but he turned it down, saying the part was too unsympathetic.
 Dead End was filmed from May 4 through mid-July 1937 on a single enormous set.

 Robert Osborne, film historian, stated that Joel McCrea had a tough time working with Humphrey Bogart, especially during the scene "on the rooftop, guns ready, and standing very close to each other.
 During the filming of that scene, McCrea kept flinching, and the director William Wyler had to keep doing more takes.
 Finally, Wyler pulled McCrea aside, and he asked him what was wrong.
-McCrea, embarrassed to tell him, explained that Bogart kept spitting in his face when he was speaking, not exactly what Wyler was expecting to hear or to be the problem.
+McCrea, embarrassed to tell him, explained that Bogart kept spitting in his face when he (Bogart) was speaking, not exactly what Wyler was expecting to hear or to be the problem.
 Happens with actors more than you can imagine."

 Counterparts in actuality

 The stage directions to the play indicate that Rockefeller Center can be seen in the distance, which would place the location of the pier around 50th Street in Manhattan.
 In the movie, the location is made more definite as 53rd Street, adjoining a luxury building that is obviously the River House, which was and is at that location.

 The actual Dead End was the corner of East 53rd Street and the East River.
 Sutton Place South runs north from East 53rd Street at that corner.
 The producers of the play and movie made a painstaking effort to recreate that very area in the stage scenery.
 The River House at the end of East 53rd Street closely resembles the Griswalds' house in the play and movie.
 One can find traces of some of the locales in Dead End in that area, however, the pier and tenements are gone and the Dead End is now part of Sutton Place Park and Exit 11 of FDR Drive.

 The official name of the "Dead End" Kids is on the brick wall in chalk behind the boys as they play cards.
 This wall and the inscription are shown in several scenes throughout the film.
 The graffiti reads: E 54th Place Gang Member Only.

 Writing in The New York Times, Carter B. Horsley said of the River House: "Erected in 1931 when its area still teemed with tenements, it was mocked in the famous and popular 1936 movie, Dead End that was Lillian Hellman's adaptation of Sidney Kingsley's play."